Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 A \textit{planar map} is an embedding of a connected planar graph in the plane, considered modulo orientation-preserving homeomorphism.
 A planar map is said to be \textit{simple} if it does not have any edges from a vertex to itself or multiple edges between the same pair of vertices.
 We say that a planar map is a \textit{triangulation} if every face is bounded by three edges.
 A \textit{spanning tree} of a graph $G$ is a connected, cycle-free subgraph of $G$ including all vertices of $G$.
 In this paper we will study \textbf{wooded triangulations}, which are simple triangulations equipped with a certain 3-spanning-tree decomposition known as a \textbf{Schnyder wood}.

 The Schnyder wood, also referred to as a \textit{graph realizer} in the literature, was introduced by Walter Schnyder \cite{schnyder1989planar} to prove a characterization of graph planarity.
 He later used Schnyder woods to describe an algorithm for embedding an order-$n$ planar graph in such a way that its edges are straight lines and its vertices lie on an $(n-2)\times (n-2)$ grid \cite{Schnyder}.
 Schnyder's celebrated construction has continued to play an important role in graph theory and enumerative combinatorics \cite{bernardi2007catalan,felsner2008schnyder,miracle2016sampling}.
-In the present article, we are primarily interested in the $n\to\infty$ behavior of wooded triangulations and their Schnyder embeddings.